Raccoons attacking your chickens?

 Another option for predator proof fencing — a chain-link kennel

 Photo #5: Chain-link chicken yard.
-Notice the small mesh wire on lower half of the chain-link walls and the secure roof of strong wire.
+Notice the double layer of small mesh hardware cloth on the lower half of the chain-link walls and the secure roof of strong wire.
 Photo courtesy of Backyard Chickens forum

 A practical and economical option for fencing the chicken area is to enclose it with prefabricated, sturdy chain-link panels.
 At building supply stores, chain-link outdoor kennel kits intended for dogs can serve as basic enclosures for chickens.
 For example, at Home Depot one kennel kit with a label that says “endorsed by the American Kennel Club” is made of galvanized steel chain-link wire.
 It measures 6’ wide x 10’ long x 6’ high and costs about $200.
 The kit includes a door and has enough vertical space for people to stand inside it.
 Do not choose a kennel that has a large space between the bottom of the door and the ground.
 Look for a kennel that has only a very small space below the door.
 Then lay concrete pavers to close most of the space.
 The pavers will block predators who dig.

-If you use a chain-link fence or kennel as your primary fencing for the chicken yard you will need to attach 1/4” - 1/2” mesh, 4-foot wide hardware cloth to the outside bottom perimeter of the chicken yard to prevent raccoons from reaching through the chain-link openings and grabbing any chickens that they can reach.
+If you use a chain-link fence or kennel as your primary fencing for the chicken yard you will need to attach 4-foot wide 1⁄4” hardware cloth to the outside bottom perimeter of the chicken yard to prevent raccoons from reaching through the chain-link openings and grabbing any chickens that they can reach.
 Reinforcing the perimeter of the chain-link kennel both above and below ground with another layer of fencing will also deter predators who dig.

 Don't forget the roof.

-Remember to install a secure wire roof of 1/2” hardware cloth over the chicken yard.
+Remember to install a secure roof of 1/4” hardware cloth over the chicken yard.
 Fasten it very tightly to the vertical fence.
 Raccoons are good climbers.
 Hawks and other predators can attack chickens from above.
+In mountain lion country the roof must be very securely attached and strong enough to resist a predator of 200 lbs.

-By providing safe housing for your chickens you can look forward to enjoying them for many years.
+By providing safe housing for your chickens and other companion animals you can look forward to enjoying them for many years.